RochX/cryptography/README.md

-# Cryptography Final Project
+# Cryptography Final Project: Virtual Election Booth
+**Authors:** *Ronan Wolfe, Aleksandr Molchaign, Xavier Silva*

-Implementation of a secure electronic voting method.
+This project is an implementation of a secure electronic voting method.

 ## Voting Process
 We have two organizations: